Lecrapouille/TimedPetriNetEditor/README.md

 ```

 A Petri net is composed of three arrays (the `[ ]`): `Places`, `Transitions` and
 `Arcs`.
-In this example, is stored in the json file a Petri net made of two
+In this example, is stored in the JSON file a Petri net made of two
 places, one transition and two arcs.
 Places are defined as follow `"identifier,
 X-coord, Y-coord, number of tokens"`.
 Transitions are defined as follow
 `"identifier, X-coord, Y-coord, angle"` and Arcs are defined as follow